hao-w/apgs/README.md

 ### DATA SIMULATION
 1. Set up the directories in the script import_envs.py which globally controls the directories of the training and testing data for all tasks.
-2. In each task, there are a Jupyter notebook that generates the corpus used during training and testing.
-In detail,
-###### In GMM task, data simulator is GMM/notebooks/sim-gmm.ipynb
-###### in DMM task, data simulator is DGMM/notebooks/sim-dgmm.ipynb
-###### In Bouncing MNIST task, data simulator is BMNIST/notebooks/sim-bmnist.ipynb
+2. In each task, there are a Jupyter notebook that generates the corpus used during training and testing: In GMM task, data simulator is GMM/notebooks/sim-gmm.ipynb; In DMM task, data simulator is DGMM/notebooks/sim-dgmm.ipynb; In Bouncing MNIST task, data simulator is BMNIST/notebooks/sim-bmnist.ipynb.
 The hyper-parameters are specified as the ones used in the experiments.